-Many workers face, and live with, serious economic insecurity, with 74% making less than $13/day; 45% being employed in low-skill/manual jobs; and 77% being employed in part-time, or unstable, jobs;
+- Economic Illness – Many workers face, and live with, serious economic insecurity, with 74% making less than $13/day; 45% being employed in low-skill/manual jobs; and 77% being employed in part-time, or unstable, jobs

-Workers are aging at a historic rate, with it being estimated that 18% of the workforce will be over 55 by 2030;
+- Generational Decline – Workers are aging at a historic rate, with it being estimated that 18% of the workforce will be over 55 by 2030

 It is estimated that accidents, occupational diseases, and other work-related health problems cost about 5% of global GDP.
 Little wonder, then, that wellness programmes are springing up anywhere and everywhere.
 But, what IS wellness?
-And, more importantly, what would a healthy workplace look like?
+And, more importantly, what does wellness in the workplace look like?

 The World Health Organisation (WHO) provides a useful definition:

 “A healthy workplace is one in which workers and managers collaborate to use a continual improvement process to protect and promote the health, safety and wellbeing of all workers and the sustainability of the workplace…“.

 WHO also has a great “model for action”, which could be useful if you are trying to decide how wellness might be integrated into your business planning, here.